 Air Traffic Safety Electronics Personnel On-the-Job Training Instructor

-Course aim To become a successful on-the-job training instructor (OJTI) for Air Traffic Safety Electronics trainees, besides the technical knowledge, participants also need to possess fundamental teaching and communication skills.
-One of the course’s prime objectives is to give a basic knowledge of teaching, coaching and effective communication methods, principles and tools, that enables to deliver effective on-the-job training to students within a technical environment.
+Course aim To become a successful on-the-job training instructor (OJTI) for Air Traffic Safety Electronics trainees, participants not only need to possess fundamental teaching and communication skills.
+One of the course’s prime objectives is to give a basic knowledge of teaching, coaching and effective communication methods, principles and tools, that enables the OJTI to deliver effective on-the-job training to students within a technical environment.

 Course objectives After completing the course, the participants have:

 - Knowledge of fundamental adult learning theory and best practice based on a modern appreciative approach to students and how to establish a healthy learning environment.